mtakahiro/gsf/docs/overview.rst

 Basic Workflow
 --------------
-1.gsf generates a bunch of templates at z=0 based on either fsps or B-PASS.
+1. gsf generates a bunch of templates at z=0 based on either fsps or B-PASS (:ref:`template_z0`).
 It is here where you can specify critical parameters related to the templates (IMF, Metallicity, tau).

-2.gsf shifts the templates generated above to the input redshift, both in wavelength and flux, to match up with observations, including convolution with input filters and morphology if grism data.
+2. gsf shifts the templates generated above to the input redshift, both in wavelength and flux, to match up with observations, including convolution with input filters and morphology if grism data (:ref:`template_z`).

-3.gsf runs the MCMC step based on the minimization between data and provided templates.
+3. gsf runs the MCMC step based on the minimization between data and provided templates (:doc:`fitting`).

-4.gsf generates graphics (SED plot and history plot).
+4. gsf generates graphics (SED plot and history plot).

 .. image:: ./plot/flowchart.png